-The Climate Exchange, part of the Climate Scholar Program at UAF, gives you the opportunity to study abroad at either the University of Copenhagen, in Denmark; or Victoria University of Wellington, New Zealand.
-Both of these universities are known for cutting-edge climate change academic programming.
+The Climate Exchange, part of the Climate Scholar Program at UAF, gives you the opportunity to study abroad at other universities known for cutting-edge climate change academic programming.

-During the student exchange program, you'll work as part of a cohort with other climate-focused undergraduate students from around the world — taking part in service learning opportunities and seminars on climate-themed issues while earning credits toward your degree at UAF.
-The experience culminates with a cross-campus interdisciplinary undergraduate e-conference.
+During a student exchange program, you'll work as part of a cohort with other climate-focused undergraduate students from around the world — taking part in service learning opportunities and seminars on climate-themed issues while earning credits toward your degree at UAF.

 You can complete almost half of your Honors credits by studying abroad, while gaining the experience of a lifetime overseas!

 A student exchange program is an opportunity for students at a university to study abroad at a partner institution.
 Foreign student exchange programs are a great way to experience different cultures, gain critical thinking skills and approach learning in new ways.
 Taking part in an international student exchange program can also be a valuable addition to your resume when you’re applying for jobs down the road.

 At UAF, you'll have one-of-a-kind opportunities to impact climate policy, science and communities through your work as an Honors student.
 One example is a required semester-long community engagement internship focused on the theme of climate change (summer internships are also available).